vincenteof/vincenteof-obsidian/400 - Zettelkasten/Befriending yourself is the only activity that has no shortcuts.md

 # Befriending yourself is the only activity that has no shortcuts

-I think befriending yourself is another way to say self acceptance.
-Most people
+I think befriending yourself is another way of expressing self acceptance.
+Most people doesn't know who he is, making decisions based on the personality the society give him, which is the root cause of most pain in life.
+It's like playing a card but you don't even know what's your card is or solving a math problem but you don't know your